Vatican moves to clean up finances with transparency law

-VATICAN CITY (Reuters) - The Vatican said on Wednesday it passed a law to make its public finances fully transparent, responding to demands for change from the international community after decades of scandal.
+VATICAN CITY, Oct 9 (Reuters) - The Vatican said on Wednesday it passed a law to make its public finances fully transparent, responding to demands for change from the international community after decades of scandal.

 Pope Francis, whose reform-heavy agenda has shaken up the Church since his election in March, has made cleaning up the Vatican’s financial reputation one of the main goals of his pontificate.